 Theresa Devine, MFA is an artist and a scholar whose interdisciplinary research draws on the subjects of games, play, psychology, aesthetics, ethics and social transformation.

 Dr. Dietrich is the Program Lead for the Applied Computing program at ASU’s West campus.
 Dr. Dietrich's current research focuses on computer science education, especially databases, and interdisciplinary collaborations.

 Professor/Dr. Donovan has taught various chemistry and biology courses for Arizona State University for the past 11 years and is actively involved in research and curriculum development for online courses in particular.

 Dr. Mary Anne Duggan holds a PhD in Educational Psychology with a concentration in Learning.
 Her research centers on the motivation of teachers to learn the teaching craft as well as the social ecology of the classroom.

-Dr. Duran is interested in how complex cognitive processes are revealed in the dynamical processes of movement and language, both within individuals and across people in basic and applied domains.
+Dr. Duran is interested in how complex cognitive processes are revealed in the dynamics of movement and language, both within individuals and across dyads and groups.